JC-glitchsys/JC-glitchsys/README.md

 ### 💀 Fun Fact:
 I'm a little *crazyy* — in a fun and chaotic-good way.
 I like to break stuff so I can figure out how to fix it (especially with code 😅).

 ---

-### 🚀 Goals:
-- Get more comfortable with open-source contributions.
-- Build a personal portfolio soon!

----